 The asset values in the chart above are measured as of the Valuation Date for the plan year and are actuarial values.
 Because market values can fluctuate daily based on factors in the marketplace, such as changes in the stock market, pension law allows plans to use actuarial values that are designed to smooth out those fluctuations for funding purposes.
-The asset values below are market values and are measured as of the last day of the plan year, rather than as of the Valuation Date.
-Substituting the market value of assets for the actuarial value used in the above chart would show a clearer picture of a plan's funded status as of the Valuation Date.
-The fair market value of the Plan's assets as of the last day of the Plan Year and each of the two preceding plan years is shown in the following table:
+The asset

-December 31, 2015 December 31, 2014 December 31, 2013 Fair Market Value of Assets \$1,949,075,758 \$1,966,858,000 \$1,880,387,000
+December 31, 2016 December 31, 2015 December 31, 2014 Fair Market \$2,055,547,000 \$1,956,271,000 \$1,966,858,000 Value of Assets

-Please note that the market value as of December 31, 2015 is based on unaudited financials and is subject to change.
+Please note that the market value as of December 31, 2016 is based on unaudited financials and is subject to change.

-Endangered, Critical or Critical and Declining Status
+Endangered, Critical, or Critical and Declining Status

-Under federal pension law a plan generally will be considered to be in "endangered" status if, at the beginning of the plan year, the funded percentage of the plan is less than 80 percent or in "critical" status if the percentage is less than 65 percent (other factors may also apply).
-A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies).
+Under federal pension law, a plan generally will be considered to be in "endangered" status if, at the beginning of the plan year, the funded percentage of the plan is less than 80 percent.
+A plan is in "critical" status if the percentage is less than 65 percent (other factors may also apply).
+A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies.)
 If a pension plan enters endangered status, the trustees of the plan are required to adopt a funding improvement plan.
-Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan are required to adopt a funding improvement plan are required to adopt a rehabilitation plan.
-Rehabilitation and funding improvement plans establish steps and benchmarks for pension plan in critical and declining status over a specified period of time.
+Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan are required to adopt a rehabilitation plan.
+Rehabilitation and funding improvement plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
 The plan sponsor of a plan in critical and declining status may apply for approval to amend the plan to reduce current and future payment obligations to participants and beneficiaries.